Article

 Managing for Spring Cover Crop Moisture Consumption Starts in the Fall

-October 02, 2023 | By Zachary Larson, ForGround by Bayer Sustainable Systems Agronomist
+Written by: Zachary Larson, ForGround by Bayer Sustainable Systems Agronomist

 When it comes to water usage in tilled and no-till systems, cover crops can be a double-edged sword.
 While residue from cover crops and no-till practices can reduce soil evaporation and increase porosity and infiltration, water is ultimately needed to grow a cover crop.
 And when water consumption outpaces winter and spring rainfall additions, as many parts of the country experienced in 2023, cover crops can negatively impact the following cash crop.